 Set against the backdrop of seaside cliffs and incredible ocean views, Mauna Kea Golf Course offers pristine golfing conditions year-round in a remarkable tropical setting.

-The Thomas A. Jaggar Museum is permanently closed due to damage from the 2018 Kilauea Eruption.
-It will be deconstructed starting in 2024.
+The Thomas A. Jaggar Museum was deconstructed in 2025 due to damage from the 2018 eruption.
+Many historic items will be moved to the new Visitor Center.
 Read about the museum’s history here.

 Home to the annual Magic Sands Bodysurfing Championship, White Sands Beach Park is a versatile Hawaiian beach with easy access to surfing, swimming, and snorkeling opportunities.